 My Aloe Vera plant thrives in low light conditions

 A good example of this would be my aloe plant.
 Aloe plants are deemed to grow best in full sun if they’re outside; however, they’re prone to getting sunburn.
-I had an aloe plant in a planter on my front porch, which I decided to move it indoors into the area of my home I call the “dark abyss”.
+I had an aloe plant in a planter on my front porch, so I decided to move it indoors into the area of my home I call the “dark abyss”.

 As you can see from the image above, this Aloe plant is doing phenomenally in a very low light area that gets light supplemental lighting that’s approximately 3 feet away from the surface of the light.
 If you’re interested in the same supplemental lighting as I use throughout my home, you can find the grow light system here.